jugaldb/resources_abroad/f1-visa-guide.md

 # F-1 Student Visa Guide for Indian Students

+## Disclaimer: Consult with other resources before finalising everything, these are my thoughts, and the guide that I personally used to secure my visa, your mileage may vary.

 ## Essential Forms and Sample Links

 | Document | Description | Sample/Link |